 - Spa operation: how to turn on jets, air, heater, lights, etc.

-Marketing your property for winter
+Marketing your Property for Winter

-You may even consider updating the titles of your property listings to reflect its value to winter renters, making it more clickable in search results.
 When all’s said and done, you’ll be able to flaunt a wide variety of features that much of your competition can’t – both in the winter and all year long!